MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

   Depending on design, a skill can also function as a typical, user-facing bot.
 - A _skill consumer_ is a bot that can invoke one or more skills.
 With respect to skills, a _root bot_ is a user-facing bot that is also a skill consumer.
 - A _skill manifest_ is a JSON file that describes the actions the skill can perform, its input and output parameters, and the skill's endpoints.
   - Developers who don't have access to the skill's source code can use the information in the manifest to design their skill consumer.
-See how to [implement a skill](./skill-implement-skill.md) for a sample skill manifest.
   - The _skill manifest schema_ is a JSON file that describes the schema of the skill manifest.
 The current version is [skill-manifest-2.0.0.json](https://github.com/microsoft/botframework-sdk/blob/master/schemas/skills/skill-manifest-2.0.0.json).
+  - See how to [implement a skill](./skill-implement-skill.md), [write a v2.1 skill manifest](skills-write-manifest-2-0.md), and [write a v2.0 skill manifest](skills-write-manifest-2-0.md) for sample skill manifests.

 In other words, the user interacts directly with the root bot, and the root bot delegates some of its conversational logic to a skill.